Home » New York » Bronx Zoo tickets

 The Bronx Zoo’s Brown bear exhibit, better known as Big Bears, has four bears – one male grizzly bear and three rescued ABC Islands bears.

-Zoo authorities had to put him down in 2017 due to old age.
+This exhibit previously housed Tundra, a male polar bear that was put down in 2017 due to old age.

 Big Bears is a crowd favorite as visitors enjoy seeing the bears splashing around in the shallow water.